reshamas/fastai_deeplearn_part1/notes/terms.md

 ### ReLU (Rectified Linear Unit)
 ReLU is an activation function, which is zero when x &lt 0 and then linear with slope 1 when x &gt 0.

-### LSTM  (Long Short-Term Memory-Networks)
-* An LSTM unit is a recurrent network unit that excels at remembering values for either long or short durations of time.
-The key to this ability is that it uses no activation function within its recurrent components.
-Thus, the stored value is not iteratively squashed over time, and the gradient or blame term does not tend to vanish when Backpropagation through time is applied to train it.

 ### t-SNE (t-Distributed Stochastic Neighbor Embedding)
 is a (prize-winning) technique for dimensionality reduction that is particularly well suited for the visualization of high-dimensional datasets.
 The technique can be implemented via Barnes-Hut approximations, allowing it to be applied on large real-world datasets.
 We applied it on data sets with up to 30 million examples.